Cebu Bus Rapid Transit System: Costs and benefits

 The pre-feasibility study estimates that in comparison to using jeepneys the BRT route will save passengers 570 million hours of travelling per year and will also be cheaper for the bus operators as BRT vehicles are cheaper to run than the existing jeepneys.
 The overall cost benefit ratio has been evaluated to be 2.45.

 If the buses were to run on diesel then the route is estimated to save 9,655 tonnes of PM10 emissions and 1.6 million tonnes of CO2 emissions up to the year 2035.
-However the DOTC is also considering running the vehicles on LPG, biofuel, hybrid or electricity which will reduce emissions further.
+However the DOTC is also considering running the vehicles on LPG, biofuel, hybrid or electricity, which will reduce emissions further.

 Expansion

 The full BRT network for Metro Cebu could cover Talisay, Cebu City, Mandaue, and Lapu-Lapu City, the four largest cities of Metro Cebu.
 The Cebu BRT is also eyed to pass through the South Road Properties (SRP), and a direct connection to Mactan–Cebu International Airport (MCIA) is also a part of the plan in the near future.
-There could also be a BRT network at downtown Cebu specially at Colon Street.
+There could also be a BRT network at downtown Cebu especially at Colon Street.